PDP-10/its/README.md

    - FRETTY, display list of free TTYs.
    - FTPS, FTP Server.
    - FTPU, FTP Client.
+   - GETSYM, copy all symbols from running ITS to a file.
    - GMSGS, copy system messages to mail file.
    - H3MAKE, a job that requests DRAGON to build host table.
    - HEXIFY, convert COM file into Intel HEX format.